Elizabeth Hartman

 Mary Elizabeth Hartman (December 23, 1943 – June 10, 1987) was an American actress of stage and screen.
-She debuted in the popular 1965 film A Patch of Blue, playing a blind girl named Selina D'Arcy, opposite Sidney Poitier, a role for which she was nominated for an Academy Award for Best Actress and a Golden Globe Award for Best Actress, and won the Golden Globe Award for New Star of the Year.
+She debuted in the popular film A Patch of Blue (1965), playing a blind girl named Selina D'Arcy, opposite Sidney Poitier, a role for which she was nominated for an Academy Award for Best Actress and a Golden Globe Award for Best Actress, and won the Golden Globe Award for New Star of the Year.

-She appeared in Francis Ford Coppola's You're a Big Boy Now as Barbara Darling, for which she was nominated for a second Golden Globe Award.
-She also starred in Don Siegel's 1971 film The Beguiled, opposite Clint Eastwood and Geraldine Page, and in the 1973 film Walking Tall.
+She appeared in Francis Ford Coppola's You're a Big Boy Now (1966) as Barbara Darling, for which she was nominated for a second Golden Globe Award.
+She also starred in Don Siegel's film The Beguiled (1971), opposite Clint Eastwood and Geraldine Page, and in the film Walking Tall (1973).

 Hartman voiced Mrs. Brisby in Don Bluth's first animated feature, The Secret of NIMH (1982).
 This proved to be her last Hollywood film and TV role, as well as her only animated role.

-On June 10, 1987, Hartman died after jumping from the window of her fifth floor apartment.
+On June 10, 1987, Hartman died after jumping from the window of her fifth-floor apartment.
 Earlier that morning, she had reportedly called her psychiatrist saying that she felt despondent.
-Hartman was buried at Forest Lawn Memorial Park in the suburb of her hometown.
+Hartman was buried at Forest Lawn Memorial Park in Youngstown, Ohio.

 Early life

 Mary Elizabeth Hartman was born December 23, 1943, in Youngstown, Ohio, the daughter of Claire (née Mullaly) and B.C.
 Hartman.
 She had a sister, Janet, and a brother, William.
 She was a standout dramatic student at Boardman High School, where she graduated in 1961.
 She won a statewide award for best actress in a high school production for her performance as Laura in The Glass Menagerie.
 She performed in several productions at the Youngstown Playhouse during her youth, including A Clearing in the Woods by Arthur Laurents and Our Town.
 She attended Carnegie Mellon University in Pittsburgh, where she met her future husband, Gill Dennis, and spent her summers acting with the Kenley Players.

-Hartman also performed at the Cleveland Playhouse in several productions, including The Madwoman of Chaillot and Bus Stop.
+Hartman also performed at the Cleveland Play House in several productions, including The Madwoman of Chaillot and Bus Stop.
 She was encouraged to move to New York City and begin auditioning for plays there.
-In 1964, Hartman was signed to play the ingénue lead in the comedy Everybody Out, the Castle is Sinking, which was not a success, however her performance was again positively received, and film producers took notice.
+In 1964, Hartman was signed to play the ingénue lead in the comedy Everybody Out, the Castle is Sinking, which was not a success; however, her performance was again positively received, and film producers took notice.